All Episodes

 I can hardly wait for some political operative on the other side of the aisle to call her Sarah.

-And she, you know, she can kind of look above those glasses and say, That's Governor Palin to you.
+And she can kind of look above those glasses and say, that's Governor Palin to you.

-I really feel like the conservative movement in the Republican Party has turned a corner because you hear people refer to Bobby Gindle, lovingly as Bobby Gendle.
+I really feel like the conservative movement in the Republican Party has turned a corner because you hear people refer to Bobby Jindal lovingly as Bobby Jindal.

 Wonderful.

-And I really think we turned a corner moving in the right direction.
+I really think we've turned a corner moving in the right direction.

-You've got the moderates led by a number of Republican governors, led by former Bush speechwriters like Michael Gerson, led by some pro-life liberals in the evangelical movement, although they're a minority, that that think the the way the third way in going forward is to disavow Reaganism and to literally adopt the sort of Dick Morris triangulation on steroids approach.
+You've got the moderates led by a number of Republican governors, led by former Bush speechwriters like Michael Gerson, led by some pro-life liberals in the evangelical movement, although they're a minority, that think the third way in going forward is to disavow Reaganism and to literally adopt the sort of Dick Morris triangulation on steroids approach.

 Well, if you want to be Democrats, adopt their policies.

-And primarily it's been in the environmental sector, where you've got uh a very, very tough battle going on that some who are willing to wave the the towel of surrender think that if you don't get the endorsement of the Sierra Club that you couldn't win.
+And primarily, it's been in the environmental sector where you've got a very, very tough battle going on that some who are willing to wave the towel of surrender think that if you don't get the endorsement of the Sierra Club, that you couldn't win.

-There is now been that's why this is so transformative.
+There has now been, that's why this is so transformative.

-Uh this is the most consequential pick in my political lifetime because not only has it turned the race around, but going forward with people like Palin and Gendal, we are now actually able to r restore, or there's a possibility of restoring the roots of Reaganism to the GOP.
+This is the most consequential pick in my political lifetime because not only has it turned the race around, but going forward with people like Palin and Jindal, we are now actually able to restore, or there's a possibility of restoring the roots of Reaganism to the GOP.

 Hi, Mr. Lewis.